- Please report any dead links.

 Local Resource: A wonderful Valley resource for women and children: The New England Learning Center for Women in Transition offers counseling, safe homes, advocacy, and education to women and children who have survived domestic violence or sexual abuse.
 All services are free and confidential.
 They offer advocacy for women, men, and children; for able-bodied and disabled individuals; for straight, lesbian, gay, bi, and trans people; and for speakers of other languages.
 Free and confidential hotline offering support and resources regarding sexual assult and domestic violence: 413-772-0806 or 1-888-249-0806.
 For more information: www.nelcwit.org (111211)

 Northampton Survival Center

 Local resource.
-The Northampton Survival Center is an emergency food pantry which provides low-income individuals and families in 16 communities in Hampshire County with free food, clothing, household goods, and referrals for emergency assistance.
-From its main location in Northampton, the Center distributes about 2,000 pounds of food in nutritionally-balanced food boxes every weekday.
+The Northampton Survival Center provides low-income individuals and families in 18 communities in Hampshire County with free food, clothing, household goods, and referrals for emergency assistance.
+Through its main location in Northampton, the Center provides a choice pantry, where clients can select the foods they want to take home for their family.